Skip to content

 Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

-Latke is a classic Jewish recipe of fried browned shredded potato that is mixed with matzo meal, eggs, baking powder, salt, and pepper and is usually served up for Hanukkah.
-They are incredibly popular and are great to eat all year long.
+Latke is a classic Jewish recipe of fried browned shredded potato mixed with matzo meal, eggs, baking powder, salt, and pepper, usually served as a side dish or as an appetizer.
+These are commonly served for Hanukkah but are popular enough to be eaten all year.

-Classically they would also be made with root vegetables, which you can actually still do if you’d like cause they’re really tasty.
+Traditionally, they would also be made with root vegetables like parsnips, carrots, or beets, which you can still do if you’d like.
+These make for a more vibrant color and flavorful latke.

-The best potato to use is a russet or Idaho potato because of its high starch content.
-You should avoid using Yukon gold or red new potatoes.
+• Potatoes The best potato is a russet or Idaho potato because of its high starch content.
+You could use a Yukon gold if that’s all you have.

 How to Make Latkes